IgniteUI/app-builder-docfx/en/using-data-in-your-app/quickstart-use-microsoft-data-api-builder.md

 ## 6. Troubleshooting Common Problems
 Here are some common issues and their solutions:

+- In App Builder the CRUD is working only for Grid, for the Form component there are some missing peaces from the OpenAPI specification that are currently in progress.

 - CORS problems.
 How to enable CORS if needed:

 ```